-Scroll over the map to find out about each community we work with!
+Scroll over the maps to find out about our programs and each community we work with!

 Since the fall of 2012, the Sacred Valley Health Promotora Program has trained community health workers (health promoters) from remote Andean communities to provide health education and frontline care to their neighbors.
 The promotoras also partner with volunteer groups of nursing and education students and medical professionals to conduct health education campaigns in hard-to-reach areas.